vaquerizaslab/fanc/fanc-doc/fancplot-executable/fancplot_basic.rst

-.. _klot-executable:
+.. _fancplot-executable:

 ===========
 Basic usage
 ===========

-``klot`` is modular and multiple plots can be combined into a single figure.
+``fancplot`` is modular and multiple plots can be combined into a single figure.
 Each plot can be configured individually, with a number of customisation options.

 There are two modes: by default, an interactive plot opens in a new window,